dy/piezo/README.md

 <!-- * _groups_ − groups are just syntax sugar and are always flat, ie. `a, d, (s, sv), r` == `a, d, s, sv, r`.
 They're desugared on compilation stage. -->
 * _units_ – define number multipliers as `1<unit> = <number>`.
 Units decompose to numbers on compiling stage.
 * _pipes_ − `|` operator is overloaded for functions as `a | b` → `b(a)`.
-* _arrays_ − flat linear collection of same-type elements: numbers, functions or other arrays.
+* _arrays_ − flat collection of same-type elements: numbers or functions.
 Unlike groups, arrays are primitives and stored in memory.
 * _named members_ − group or array members can get alias as `[foo: a, bar: b]`.

 <!--